-These grants will focus on programs addressing food insecurity for children and senior adults in Autauga and/or Elmore counties.
+These grants will focus on programs addressing food insecurity for senior adults in Lowndes and/or Macon counties.

-These grants will focus on mental health/education services for children with autism and learning disabilities in Autauga and/or Elmore counties.
+These grants will focus on after-school programming for children and youth in Lowndes and/or Macon counties.

-Organizations serving these types of community needs should review the FAQ, below, to determine their eligibility.
+Organizations addressing these types of community needs should review the criteria and FAQ below, to determine their eligibility.

 For more information, contact Ann Cooper, VP of Community Impact, at acooper@RRUW.org or at 334-323-2504.